 My mother.
 I idealized my mother and still do.
 Our family was her job, and keeping it a safe, happy place to be came first.
 In my turn, I picked up the gauntlet.
-If I were to resent or feel deprived of anything, I considered myself selfish… Until the day I walked out on my husband.
+After her impoverished background, if I were to resent or feel deprived of anything, I felt selfish… Until the day I walked out on my husband.
 I did that for me.
 It was a salvage job.

 Looking back, what really was the first sign your husband was cheating?
 Why do you think you missed the sign(s)?
 Why do most women miss them?

 I don’t think I missed them; I dismissed them.
 And, he was great at pushing all the right buttons.
 If I questioned whether he loved me when he became distant, cold, and quippy, he simply turned it on me.
 “Why are you so damned insecure?”
 It wasn’t his job to make me happy.
 He’d tell me to to look around at how many women would kill for my life.
 I needed to get my head out of romance novels and get real.
 And the real zinger: If I didn’t stop nagging him, he would screw around.
 Why not do it if he’s accused of it, right?
 We set the pattern of our relationship, designated him as in control very early on.
 What you give up and give into, you get.

 Your husband was a bad-boy alpha male.
 And once you left him, you were still drawn to his type.
 Many women are.
 Why do you think that is?